mviegas/blog-posts/en/2021/02/messaging-concepts-system-threading-channels.md

 ## Wrap-up

 This post was the second one in our series about basic messaging concepts.
-Here we showcased the decoupling of requests using a fire-and-forget approach by delegating their execution with a message transported through a channel to a consumer, using abstract concepts from the System.Threading.Channels library.
+Here we showcased the decoupling of requests using a fire-and-forget approach by delegating their execution with a message transported through a channel to a consumer, using the in-mem abstractions from the System.Threading.Channels library.

 To know how to work with messaging is important, but even more important is to know why and when, since it introduces more points of failure and more complexity for development, maintenance and monitoring.
 It also limits the kind of responses that a web API can return, since the request execution is deferred for a decoupled consumer, that might be another application.

-Stay tuned, on the next post of this series we will talk a little bit more about messaging interaction styles, such as RPC and fire-and-forget, which we introduced here, as well as issues that may arise in each one of these styles and how to deal with them.
+Stay tuned, on the next post of this series we will talk a little bit more about a common and tricky scenario from point-to-point channels and its relation to three different message delivery types.

 You can find the entire source code of this example in this [GitHub repository](https://github.com/mviegas/messaging-channels-example).